vacuumlabs/yacol/README.md

 <tr>
 <td> Error handling</td>
 <td> .catch on promise (async function) catches errors from all promises that are awaited (.then-ed) in the current promise chain.
-There is no way how to get errors from the danglig promises (async functions)
+There is no way how to get errors from the dangling promises (async functions)
 </td>
 <td>
 No error (unless you use the library in a hackish way) get passed around .catch handler on the parent coroutine